 meet other riders.)
-Keep your group size manageable; up to 6 people is preferred.
+Keep your group size manageable; six riders is an ideal number.
 Keeping a cycling group together in the bush can sometimes be more difficult than bushwalking, because cycling is a faster activity and people ride at different rates.
 The most experienced rider in your group should go first, but the leader needs to be aware that he or she will be expected to cycle more slowly and stop more often than they may be used to.
 The leader will watch for markers and warn about upcoming obstacles – and clear out spider webs – for following riders.Cycling as a group in the bush is much safer than riding alone, especially in the case of emergencies.
 (Look here for ideas on how to

 Keep in eye or vocal contact with the cyclists in front and behind you.
 If you lose contact, stop and stay where you are until others from the group join you.